teddywilson/shisito-markdown-validation/README.md

     name: build-library
     steps:
       - uses: actions/checkout@v1
-      # Find most recent version at: https://github.com/teddywilson/shisito/releases
       - uses: teddywilson/shisito@{VERSION}
 ```

-2. ** Define your Shisito configuration file. **
+2. ** Define your configuration file. **

-In the root directory of your project, you must define a `shisito.yml` file.
-This configuration file provides Shisito with the information it needs to run tests against your markdown files.
+In the root directory of your repository, you must define a `shisito.yml` file.
+This configuration file provides Shisito with the information it needs to run validation tests against your files.

 An example `shisito.yml` file: